genicsblog/genicsblog.com/_posts/adityasingh/2022-01-25-6-free-websites-to-learn-web3.md

 It enables no-code developers to participate in web3 space without knowing Solidity or Rust to interact with smart contracts.

-Aside from being a no-code platform itself, you can actually use the programming language you already know such as JavaScript, Python, and many more... just to build some web3 cool stuff!
+Aside from being a no-code platform itself, you can actually use the programming language you already know such as JavaScript, Python, and many more... just to build some cool web3 stuff!

 Check out [this guide](https://thirdweb.com/portal/guides/release-an-nft-drop-with-no-code) to get started!

 In addition, **Hashnode is currently hosting a [web3 hackathon event](https://townhall.hashnode.com/thirdweb-hackathon) together with thirdweb** (at the time of writing this article).
 So it is better to check that out and win some cool prizes.

-**Are there any web3 resources that we forgot too add?
+**Are there any web3 resources that we forgot to add?
 Let us know in the comments below!**

 Thanks for reading, good luck with your web3 journey! 💖